Colleagues informal meeting

 Psychologists can be involved in television programmes in a number of different ways, both on and off camera.

-By using psychologists who are members of the BPS, production companies can be assured the expert they are utilising has in-depth training and qualifications in psychology and has signed up to a set of Member Conduct Rules.
+By using psychologists who are members of the BPS, and who are listed on our Directory of Media Production Psychologists, production companies can be assured the expert they are utilising has in-depth training and qualifications in psychology and has signed up to a set of Member Conduct Rules.

 Roles on TV for Psychologists